openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following section describes the logic that applies for selecting claims and for selecting credentials.

-Note: While this specification provides the mechanisms for requesting different sets of claims and credentials, it does not make assumptions about the user interface of the Wallet, for example, if users can select which claims to present or which combination of credentials to present.

 #### Selecting Claims {#selecting_claims}

 The following rules apply for selecting claims via `claims` and `claim_sets`: